DataScribe-Cloud/datascribe_api/README_CLI.md

 # `datascribe_cli`

-Datascribe CLI - Interact with the DataScribe API.
+DataScribe CLI - Interact with the DataScribe API.

 **Usage**: